-As the Fire Chief of the ZFRD, it is with great pride and accomplishment that I present to Mayor AI Hill, City Commissioners, and the citizens and visitors to the City of Zion, our Annual Report for the calendar year 2015.
-This report only highlights a small amount of the activities and achievements that reflect the dedication and professionalism of the personnel that make up the ZFRD.
+As the Fire Chief of the Zion Fire and Rescue Department, it is with great pride and accomplishment that I present the citizens and visitors to the City of Zion, our Annual Report for the calendar year 2016.
+This report only highlights a small amount of the activities and achievements that reflect the dedication and professionalism of the personnel that make up the fire department.
+As you will see in this document, the members of the Zion Fire and Rescue Department have one goal in mind, to meet and exceed the expectations of our customers by providing the highest level of service possible.
+The data contained within this report is a testament to the professionalism and dedication of all the members of the department.